BDC Hamburger Icon

 TipBottom line

-Before initiating a lawsuit or hiring a debt collector, consider sending a final demand letter if your client hasn’t paid.
-State clearly the intention to sue if payment isn’t received.
+Before you initiate a lawsuit over debt collection, consider sending a final demand letter if your client hasn’t paid.
+Clearly state the intention to sue if payment isn’t received.

 More tips for when a client ignores you

-• Use motivational language to invigorate them: Make sure your email has a clear call to action using keywords like, “Let me know your thoughts about X, Y, Z,” so they know exactly what information you are expecting in return.
+• Use motivational language.
+Make sure your email has a clear call to action that uses phrasing such as “Let me know your thoughts about X, Y, Z.” That way, they know exactly what information you are expecting in return.
+“I prefer employing a strategic nudge — creating urgency, not desperation, by subtly emphasizing the consequences of continued silence,” Hardy said.

-• Be honest with yourself about your relationship: Unfortunately, if you’ve gone every route possible and just can’t get them to respond, it might be time to end the partnership.
+• Be honest with yourself about your relationship.
+Unfortunately, if you’ve gone every route possible and just can’t get them to respond, it might be time to dissolve the partnership.
 You can’t force something to work if both parties aren’t equally putting in the effort.

-But don’t let yourself get the “stalker” label — at some point, you will have to let some customers walk away and chalk it up to experience.
+Don’t let yourself get the “stalker” label.
+At some point, you will have to decide that the customer is not worth your time, walk away and chalk it up to experience.

 Did you find this content helpful?